AdobeDocs/analytics-platform.en/help/conversation-insights/conversation-insights-implement.md

 +++

-The `signals` object is populated by the Signal extraction service for the signals dataset.
+The signal extraction service populates the `signals` object for the signals dataset.

 The previous `signals[].attributes.{subjects,intents,tones,sentiment}` container is deprecated.